Menu Close

 Guide: Prices and tickets

-• Adults: For a visit to the fairytale castle Neuschwanstein, adults pay about 130 SEK (2018).
+• Adults: For a visit to the fairytale castle of Neuschwanstein, adults pay around 130 SEK (2018).

 • Children: Children under 18 enter free of charge.

 • Half-year ticket: Want to see all the beautiful castles of Neuschwanstein, Hohenschwangau, Linderhof and Herrenchiemsee that Ludwig II built and you have time to travel around.
-Buy a ticket for about 280 SEK that is valid for six months (2018).
+Buy a ticket for around 280 SEK valid for half a year (2018).

 Tips on the fairytale castle in Germany